kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 * Controller cache
 * ReplicaSet cache

-All caches are continuosly updated via [reflectors](../../plugin/pkg/scheduler/factory/factory.go#L387).
+All caches are continuously updated via [reflectors](../../plugin/pkg/scheduler/factory/factory.go#L387).

 Once the reflectors are destroyed, no cache is updated anymore.